LandRegistry/mint/README.md

 ##dependencies:
 - Python 2 (needed for the encryption modules)
-- contents of the requirements.txt
+- Contents of the requirements.txt

 The run.sh script will use VirtualEnv and VirtualEnvWrapper if it finds it.